aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 Chad:  0x784508b54b812f89a6cb6c47010a5c389ff25316feed7f923b9e1489f7772acf
 ```

-For each user note that the [account address](../concepts/accounts#account-address) and [authentication key](../concepts/accounts#single-signer-authentication) are identical, but the [public key](../concepts/accounts#creating-an-account) is different.
+For each user, note the [account address](../concepts/accounts.md#account-address) and [authentication key](../concepts/accounts.md#single-signer-authentication) are identical, but the [public key](../concepts/accounts#creating-an-account) is different.

 ## Step 4: Generate a multisig account

-Next generate a [K-of-N multisigner](../concepts/accounts#multisigner-authentication) public key and account address for a multisig account requiring 2 of the 3 signatures:
+Next generate a [K-of-N multisigner](../concepts/accounts.md#multisigner-authentication) public key and account address for a multisig account requiring two of the three signatures:

 ```python
 :!: static/sdks/python/examples/multisig.py section_2
 ```

-The multisig account address depends on the public keys of the single signers (hence it will be different for each example), but your printout should look something like the following:
+The multisig account address depends on the public keys of the single signers.
+(Hence, it will be different for each example.)
+But the output should resemble:

 ```zsh
 === 2-of-3 Multisig account ===